≡ Menu

 Speed: 40 mph! (pretty and fast!)

-The average Afghan Hound weighs somewhere between 50-60 pounds and stands around 3 feet tall (at the head!), making it a mid-size dog.
-And while the Afghan Hound may not be the largest member of the “hound” family, as its origins suggests, Afghan Hounds will do best when given plenty of room to move around.
+The average Afghan Hound weighs 50-60 pounds and stands around 3 feet tall (at the head!), making it a mid-size dog.
+And while the Afghan Hound may not be the most prominent member of the “hound” family, as its origins suggest, Afghan Hounds will do best when given plenty of room to move around.

-Which is something you definitely want to consider if you live in an apartment or don’t anticipate being someone who will be willing to frequently take your dog on long walks or allow him or her to run free in a local dog park.
+You want to consider this if you live in an apartment or don’t anticipate being someone willing to frequently take your dog on long walks or allow them to run free in a local dog park.

 Don’t let those beautiful coats fool you!
 These dogs like their exercise.
-After all, these dogs were raised and breed to hunt small game.
-Which means that in addition to being a rather energetic breed, they’re also going to love getting dirty.
+After all, these dogs were raised and bred to hunt small game, which means that they’ll also love getting dirty in addition to being a rather energetic breed.

 Afghan Hounds are also a bit quirky…

-You see much as Afghan Hounds love their exercise, they also tend to be “homebodies” and don’t take to an overdose of vitamin D very well.
-So, if you do have a yard and you’re thinking you can just leave him or her outside all day, think again….
-Most Afghan Hounds are going to want to be where the action is, which means that their going to want to be able to hang around you their owner as much as possible.
+You see, much as Afghan Hounds love their exercise, they also tend to be “homebodies” and don’t take to an overdose of vitamin D very well.
+So, if you have a yard and think you can leave them outside all day, think again….
+Most Afghan Hounds will want to be where the action is, which means they will want to be able to hang around you, their owner, as much as possible.

 “And Yes, it kills us to say this!”